 Romeo's Viejo is, for many customers, one of the top Romeo y Julieta blends there is.
 Its super-smooth, thick, slightly toothy maduro wrapper - grown in the famed San Andres Valley of Mexico - features an oily sheen and triple cap, while the subtle square-press presentation feels great in the hand and adds to the anticipation.
 The flavor is dependable and consistent throughout: mellow and smooth from start to finish, highlighted by some richness, hints of caramel and a faint sweet woody note.
-The aftertaste is very pleasant, while the draw is effortless and pumps out voluminous clouds of smoke.
+The aftertaste is very pleasant, while the draw is effortless.
 Of the myriad Romeo y Julieta blends, to me this gorgeous little number is hands-down the best.

 Every time I’m at some kind of function or party that my wife drags me to, amidst other pleasantries someone always seems to ask the obligatory question of what I do for a living.
 Once in a while, the questioner is a genuine cigar guy, or a genuine cigar guy’s wife.
 The rest of the time, their reactions to my reply invariably fall into one of 3 categories: